-Dr. Yan joined the Department of Chemistry at North Carolina Central University as an assistant professor in 2010.
+Dr. Yan joined North Carolina Central University as an assistant professor in 2010.
 He was promoted to associate professor with tenure in 2017 and to full professor in 2021.
-Since 2010, he has been a principal investigator (PI) or co-PI on several projects funded by the National Science Foundation, the Department of Defense, the Department of Education, RTI International, and the North Carolina Space Program.
-His research interests include developing low-dimensional nanomaterials and their assemblies for chemical and biological sensing, environmental remediation, energy storage and conversion.
+He has been a principal investigator (PI) or co-PI on several projects funded by the National Science Foundation, the Department of Defense, the Department of Education, RTI International and the North Carolina Space Program.
+His current research focuses on the development of functional nanomaterials for potential applications in the fields of optoelectronics, sensing and photocatalysis.

 X. Dong, R. R. Katzbaer, B. Chitara, L. Han, L. Yang, R. E. Schaak, F. Yan.
 Optimizing the synergistic effect of CuWO4-CuS hybrid composites for photocatalytic inactivation of pathogenic bacteria.
 Environ.
 Sci.
 Nano.
 2022, DOI: 10.1039/D2EN00361A

 X. Dong, D. G. Mitchell, M. Y. Garcia Cervantes, B. Chitara, L. Yang, F. Yan.
 Rose bengal-integrated electrospun polyacrylonitrile nanofibers for photodynamic inactivation of bacteria.
 Environ.
 Sci.
 Adv.
 2022, DOI: 10.1039/D2VA00166G

 B. Chitara, B. S. C. Kolli, F. Yan.
 Near-infrared photodetectors based on 2D Bi2S3.
 Chemical Physics Letters.
 2022.
 804,139876. https://doi.org/10.1016/j.cplett.2022.139876